rbuurma/rise-2017/Assignments/DRAFT_Rise_assignment_8_CS1_collab.md

 ### More Distinctive Words

 How will we make this comparison?
 In this particular assignment, we are going to compare different texts and collections of texts in order to find out what their most distinctive words are.
-These distinctive words will - for the purposes of this assignment - act as a very reductive stand-in for the texts they are drawn from.
+These distinctive words will - for the purposes of this assignment - act as a very reductive description of the texts they are drawn from.
 Because this is such a reductive model of a text, we won’t be able to answer most questions a literary critic would have about single text she was studying.
 However, reducing the scope of our evidence in this way WILL allow us to answer a few questions about a much larger group of texts.

 In this exercise, we will be able to compare a novel we have read - Jane Austen's Northanger Abbey (1790/1818) - with a series of other text corpora - the complete works of the uncanonical (and, for the time, old-fashioned) novelists Mary Brunton, with the generation-earlier corpus of Frances Burney, and with Austen's own complete works.
 We will then move on to compare both Northanger Abbey and Austen’s complete works with two larger collections of novels: a corpus that has been selected to represent "canonical" novels and one that has been selected to represent “the archive”  - to see what we can learn about how the novels we read in The Rise of the Novel compare with the many other novels we aren't reading.